TamPham271299/DEJU/README.md

 done
 ```

 Second, generate BAM files that contain gene regions of interest.
+For more examples, please visit [code/analysis/make_bam_for_visualization.sh](code/analysis/make_bam_for_visualization.sh)

 ```bash
 # Specify DS gene to visualise and set the upstream/downstream distance (in base pairs) to include before the gene’s start coordinate and after its end coordinate.